jinuue/FLIPTACTOE/README.md

-# FLIP TAC TOE!: FORTUITY
+# FLIP TAC TOE: FORTUITY

 ## Overview

-**Flip Tac Toe!: Fortuity** is an interactive browser-based game that combines the classic Tic Tac Toe mechanics with an innovative card-flipping twist.
-In this game, players engage with randomly shuffled symbols on cards, and the experience is enhanced by sound effects and a moving background filled with floating symbols.
-The game embraces the element of chance and surprise, making each match unique and emphasizing the fortuitous nature of every flip.
-Whether you're strategizing your next move or reveling in the unpredictability of the game, Flip Tac Toe! promises a fresh and exciting take on a timeless classic.
+**Flip Tac Toe: Fortuity** is an interactive browser-based game that combines the classic Tic Tac Toe game with a card-flipping mechanic.
+The game features randomly shuffled symbols on cards, sound effects, a moving background with floating symbols, and a neutral card to enhance the gaming experience.

 ## Features

 + **Interactive Gameplay:** Players take turns flipping cards to reveal hidden symbols.
-+ **Random Symbol Distribution:** Symbols are randomly placed on the cards at the start of each game.
++ **Random Symbol Distribution:** Symbols are randomly placed on the cards at the start of each game, including one neutral card to ensure fair gameplay.
 + **Winning Conditions:** Align three identical symbols in a row, column, or diagonal to win.
 + **Score Tracking:** Tracks the number of wins for Player X, Player O, and the number of draws.
 + **Sounds Effects:** Includes sound effects for card flips, winning, drawing, restarting, and starting a new game.